lucasb-eyer/libheatmap/README.md

 **Note:** While the library is fully functional and thoroughly tested, the best possible performance has not been attained yet.
-I'm still trying out various optimizations in other branches.
+I'm still trying out various optimizations in other branches every now-and-then.
 See Tuning below.

 What exactly?
 =============